-After reading this title, many a person would raise an eyebrow and say, “Art?
+After reading this title, many people would raise an eyebrow and say, “Art?
 Surely not!” but indeed, corporate events photography requires a delicate balance between the candid and the formal.
 This in itself is a challenge, but there is more.

-Natural light is the most flattering light, and the easiest to work with, but at Sydney corporate events, photographers will generally be working at night.
+Natural light is the most flattering light and the easiest to work with, but photographers will generally be working at night at Sydney corporate events.
 Getting the right shots means being in the right place at the right time, and it also means getting the right angles while working with tricky light conditions.
 Few things are more satisfying than actually getting it just right!

 Here’s how I do it:

-I always, always discuss the shoot with the corporate client in detail first
+I always discuss the shoot with the corporate client in detail first.

-When Sydney companies and event organisers call on a photographer, they already have a very good idea of what they want from the shoot.
+When Sydney companies and event organisers call on a photographer, they already have an excellent idea of what they want from the shoot.
 They may not consciously realise it, but the subconscious image is there.
 I have to find out just what it is that they want to see in their photos.
 To get a clear brief, we discuss the following types of images.

 1. Before the corporate event